ResidentMario/fahr/_sources/quickstart.rst.txt

 And that's it, you're done!

 Every training driver in ``fahr`` uses the same API pattern: ``fit`` to turn a training artifact into a model artifact "on the cloud", then ``fetch`` to download it locally.
 However, the configuration options (specified via ``--config.$OPTION_NAME``) vary between training drivers.
-The ``kaggle`` driver is extremely simple: the only required additional argument is `--config.username`.
-Other services are more complex.
-Other drivers require more arguments and/or more advance configuration, but are also more powerful and customizable.
+The ``kaggle`` driver is extremely simple: the only required additional argument is ``--config.username``.
+Other drivers require more arguments and more advance configuration, but are also more powerful.
+To learn about the drivers available in ``fahr``, or to see more options for working with ``kaggle``, check out the requisite sections of the docs.